Size ranking: 32nd

 Not only did Lacaille dismantle Argo Navis, he also relabelled its stars, since he was dissatisfied with Bayer’s earlier arrangement.
 But he still used only one set of Greek letters for all three parts of Argo.
 As a result, Vela possesses no stars labelled Alpha or Beta, since these letters were allocated to the two brightest stars in Carina.
 For fainter stars in each constellation Lacaille turned to Roman letters, both lowercase and uppercase.

-Vela’s brightest star is Gamma Velorum, a second-magnitude double star.
+Vela’s brightest star is Gamma Velorum, a double star of combined magnitude 1.7.
 Delta and Kappa Velorum, along with Epsilon and Iota Carinae in adjoining Carina, form a cruciform shape known as the False Cross; this is sometimes mistaken for the true Southern Cross, although it is larger and fainter than the real thing.

 Five stars in Vela formed the Chinese constellation Ji, representing a temple to Hou Ji, the god of cereals.
 Ji itself refers to millet, which was the main crop in ancient China.
 However, the exact stars involved are uncertain.